"Mmm, who loves the smell of freshly baked prints?" *

 What is Annealing?

 Annealing is an ancient process, originally used in metallurgy to increase the strength of metal objects.
-Annealing one of several “heat treatments” that are used to change the physical properties of metal without changing the metal’s existing shape.
+Annealing is one of several “heat treatments” that are used to change the physical properties of metal without changing the metal’s existing shape.

-Primarily an industrial plastics technique used as a finishing process, annealing can also be used by anyone with access to a kitchen oven to harden 3d prints.
+Primarily an industrial plastics technique used as a finishing process, annealing can also be used by anyone with access to a kitchen oven to harden 3D prints.

 How Does Annealing Work?

-In metallurgy, the process of initially molding and forming a metal object causes crystalline structures, called “grains”, to form within the metal.
-These grains tend to be large.
-As a result, the metal is brittle and will crack under stress along the juncture lines between individual grains.
+In metallurgy, the process of initially moulding and forming a metal object causes crystalline structures, called “grains”, to form within the metal.
+These grains tend to be large when cooled very slowly and small if cooled quickly.

 Plastic is a fairly poor conductor of heat.
 This means that heated plastic tends to cool unevenly.
-This uneven cooling introduces stress into a printed object.
+This uneven cooling introduces stress into a printed object naturally increased by the prints layered construction.
 Let’s take a closer look at the nature of this stress.

 As you may know, most thermoplastics used in FDM printing are polymers.
 A polymer consists of two or more substances.
 Each substance is made up of long molecular chains.
 These chains are interwoven around each other, creating the polymer.

 Uneven cooling due to poor heat conduction results in the polymer shrinking in different ways.
 This, in turn, causes different tensile forces and compression forces building up in the polymer structure.

-Annealing plastic involves gently reheating the substance to a point above its glass transition temperature but below its melting temperature and then slowly allowing it to cool.
+Annealing plastic involves gently reheating the substance to its glass transition temperature or just above, but below its melting temperature, holding there for a time and then slowly allowing it to cool.

-Also, when the polymer approaches or reaches its glass transition temperature, the molecular chains have enough energy to enter into an amorphous state.
-In this state, they are able to rotate, move, stretch, etc. This releases some of the tensile and compression forces that resulted from uneven cooling.
+Also, when the polymer approaches or reaches its glass transition temperature, the molecular chains have enough energy to become more amorphous.
+At this temperature, they are able to rotate, move, stretch, etc. and this releases some of the tensile and compression forces that resulted from uneven cooling.

 How to Anneal PLA

-The glass transition temperature of PLA is 60C to 65C (140F to 150F).
-It’s melting temperature is 173C to 178 C (343F to 352F).
-Therefore, you want to set your oven temperature to about 110C (230F) when annealing regular PLA.
+PLA heat resistance is low, virtually the lowest of any 3D printing material.
+The glass transition temperature of regular PLA is 60C to 65C (140F to 150F).
+Our's is about 6C lower than that due to the grade we use.
+Its melting temperature is 173C to 178C (343F to 352F).
+Therefore, you want to set your oven temperature to about 55-65C when annealing PLA.

 Generally if your PLA requires a higher printing temperature, it's of a lower quality.
 Different ovens have different accuracy in thermostats, so it’s always worth testing with a scrap print first.

 Let the oven come to temperature and then let it sit for about an hour.
 This waiting period will help insure that the oven temperature is as uniform as possible, preventing hot and cold spots that can negatively affect the annealing process.

 It should be noted here that when annealing PLA plastic, or any other filament, ovens with convective heating (fan oven) will produce superior annealing results for the same reason that it produces superior bread.

 This will give the objects enough time to absorb enough heat energy to allow the polymer chains to move, stretch and realign and to recrystallize, forming a sturdier internal matrix.
 Do not open the oven door during this time, as any loss of heat will result in inferior annealing results.

-Once the oven is back at room temperature, remove the objects.
-What you will notice is that the object or objects will have shrunk slightly along the line of its print layers.
+Once the oven is back at room temperature, remove the object(s).
+What you will notice is that the object(s) will have shrunk slightly along the line of its print layers.
 In addition, you will also notice some expansion perpendicular to the print line.

 These changes are due to the changes in tension, or rather the changes caused by the release of the internal tensile and compressive forces discussed above.
-On average, you’ll see shrinkage of about 5% and growth of about 2% along the relevant axes.
+On average, you’ll see PLA shrinkage of about 5% and growth of about 2% along the relevant axes.
 If this shrinkage and growth is going to be a problem, you can compensate for it beforehand during the design and printing processes.

-After annealing, you can expect to see some significant improvements in the strength of your PLA object.
+After heat treating PLA, you can expect to see some significant improvements in the strength of your PLA object.
 A 40% increase in strength and durability is not uncommon.
-Likewise, you can also expect to see good improvement in stiffness.
+Likewise, you can also expect to see a good improvement in stiffness.
 A 25% improvement here is not unexpected.

 How to Anneal ABS

 While ABS will need to be annealed at a higher temperature than PLA, due to its higher glass transition temperature, the annealing process will provide ABS the same increases in desirable material properties that were seen with PLA.

 The glass transition temperature of ABS is 105C (221F).
 It’s melting temperature is 210C to 240C (410F to 464F).
 Because of this, you want to set your oven temperature to around 100C (210F).
 Again, this temperature is high enough to allow the material to soften which will release the stress caused by extrusion while increasing crystallisation.

-Again, this will give the object enough time to absorb enough heat energy to allow the polymer chains to move, stretch and realign and to recrystallize, forming a sturdier internal matrix.
+Again, this will give the object enough time to absorb enough heat energy to allow the polymer chains to move, stretch and realign and to recrystallise, forming a sturdier internal matrix.
 As always, do not open the oven door during the annealing process.

 Once the time is up, turn the oven off, leaving your object in the oven.
 This gradual cooling process will reduce warping and the reoccurrence of internal stress caused by abrupt cooling.

 Once the oven is at room temperature, remove your objects.
 Once again, you may notice shrinkage and growth along the X, Y and Z axes.
 As was the case with PLA, this shrinkage can be compensated for in the design and printing processes.

 How to Anneal Nylon 12

-The glass transition temperature of Nylon 12 is a surprising 41C (105F).
+The glass transition temperature of Nylon 12 is around 98C (208F).
 However, it’s melting temperature is a respectable 178C-181C (352F to 358F).
 Because of this, you want to set your oven temperature to 130C-140C (266F to 284F).